Alexander Lyon is a Senior Lecturer in Cardiology at Imperial College London and a Consultant Cardiologist at the Royal Brompton Hospital.

 His first two PhD students were awarded their theses in 2011/12, and he is currently the supervisor for nine Imperial College PhD students.

-et al., 2017, 2016 ESC Position Paper on cancer treatments and cardiovascular toxicity developed under the auspices of the ESC Committee for Practice Guidelines: The Task Force for cancer treatments and cardiovascular toxicity of the European Society of Cardiology (ESC)., Eur J Heart Fail, Vol:19, Pages:9-42
+et al., 2017, 2016 ESC Position Paper on cancer treatments and cardiovascular toxicity developed under the auspices of the ESC Committee for Practice Guidelines The Task Force for cancer treatments and cardiovascular toxicity of the European Society of Cardiology (ESC), European Journal of Heart Failure, Vol:19, ISSN:1388-9842, Pages:9-42